mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Note that the type class has two type functions associated with it:

-* `Token s` for stream `s` is the type of single token.
+* `Token s` for a stream `s` is the type of a single token.
 Common examples are `Char` and `Word8`, although it may be something else for custom streams.

-* `Tokens s` for stream `s` is the type of a “chunk” of stream.
-The concept of *chunk* was only introduced for performance reasons.
-Indeed, it is often possible to have a more efficient representation of part of a stream which is isomorphic to list of tokens `[Token s]`.
-For example, input stream of the type `Text` has `Tokens s ~ Text`: chunk of `Text` is just `Text`.
-Although the type equality `Tokens s ~ s` often holds, `Tokens s` and `s` may differ for custom streams, and thus we separate these types in `megaparsec`.
+* `Tokens s` for a stream `s` is the type of a “chunk” of the stream.
+The concept of *chunk* was introduced only for performance reasons.
+Indeed, it is often possible to have a more efficient representation of part of a stream that is isomorphic to a list of tokens `[Token s]`.
+For example, an input stream of type `Text` has `Tokens s ~ Text`: a chunk of `Text` is just `Text`.
+Although the type equality `Tokens s ~ s` often holds, `Tokens s` and `s` may differ for custom streams, and so we separate these types in `megaparsec`.

 We can put all the default input streams into a single table like this: